goyalpramod/goyalpramod.github.io/_blogs/evolution_of_LLMs.markdown

 **Expert Capacity**

 ![Image of MoE paper abstract](/assets/blog_assets/evolution_of_llms/19.webp)

 This wasn't introduced in this paper, but let's talk about it too since it's crucial for modern MoE implementations.
 Even with perfect load balancing, there's another challenge: **token overflow**.
-In the example above, FFNN 1receive the majority of tokens.
+In the example above, FFNN 1 receives the majority of tokens.
 To prevent any single expert from being overwhelmed, we set an **Expert Capacity** - a maximum number of tokens each expert can process per batch.
 When an expert reaches capacity, additional tokens that would have been routed to it are either sent to the next-best expert or bypass the MoE layer entirely (called **token overflow**).
 This capacity mechanism ensures balanced computational load across experts and prevents memory bottlenecks, though it can sometimes mean tokens don't get processed by their optimal expert.
 The trade-off between perfect routing and practical constraints is a key engineering challenge in scaling MoE systems.

 ##### Training the MoE Model